tguttata/thatslifesci-1/_posts/2016-03-19-tropics-life.md

 With high rates of evolution, and low rates of extinction, the tropics can be seen as both a cradle and a museum for life on Earth [(as was famously stated by Stebbins, 1974).](http://www.scientificamerican.com/article/cradle-or-museum-for-the/) If you are not convinced by these explanations for Earth's latitudinal diversity gradient, you aren't alone.
 (Remember, there are more than 30 hypotheses!)
 You may be wondering about species migration, species competition, or the potential [illusion](http://izt.ciens.ucv.ve/ecologia/Archivos/ECOLOGIA_DE%20_POBLACIONES_Hasta%202004/ECOL_POBLAC_Hasta%202004_(O-Z)/Stevens%201989.pdf) of a latitudinal diversity gradient.
 If you are, look [here](https://en.wikipedia.org/wiki/Latitudinal_gradients_in_species_diversity), or if you are little more ambitious, [here](http://onlinelibrary.wiley.com/doi/10.1111/jbi.12228/full) , for more potential explanations.

-1Fischer, Alfred G. "Latitudinal variations in organic diversity." *Evolution* 14, no. 1 (1960): 64-81.
+1. Fischer, Alfred G. "Latitudinal variations in organic diversity." *Evolution* 14, no. 1 (1960): 64-81.

-2Rohde, Klaus.
+2. Rohde, Klaus.
 "Latitudinal gradients in species diversity: the search for the primary cause." *Oikos* (1992): 514-527.

-3Hutchinson, G. Evelyn.
+3. Hutchinson, G. Evelyn.
 "Homage to Santa Rosalia or why are there so many kinds of animals?." *The American Naturalist* 93, no. 870 (1959): 145-159.